morristech/developer.sketchapp.com/_guides/publishing.md

 ---
-title: Updating Plugins
+title: Publishing Plugins
-summary: How to setup a plugin to be updated by Sketch
+summary: How to publish a plugin for the first and how to publish updates
-permalink: /guides/updating-plugins/
+permalink: /guides/publishing-plugins/
 order: 150
 ---

+// TODO talk about the plugin directory and how to add one here.
+Talk about `skpm publish`.

 From Sketch v45 onwards Sketch provides an officially supported mechanism for updating plugins within the app.